-On Tuesday October 17, 2023, the EEAP participated in 6 teleconferences with:
+On Wednesday October 18, 2023, the EEAP participated in 6 teleconferences with:

-- 1) Teaching staff of the PSP: Athanasios Koustelios, Professor of Department of Business Administration, Stylianos Koukoumialos, Professor of Department of Business Administration, Tselios Dimitrios, Associate Professor of Department of Business Administration and Dimitrios Belias, Assistant Professor of Department of Business Administration.
-They informed the EEAP Members about professional development opportunities, mobility, workload, student evaluations; competence and adequacy of the teaching staff to ensure learning outcomes; link between teaching and research; teaching staff's involvement in applied research, projects and research activities directly related to the programme; and identify possible areas of weakness. - 2) Four current students of the PSP.
+1) Teaching staff of the PSP: Athanasios Koustelios, Professor of Department of Business Administration, Themistokles Lazarides, Professor of Department of Business Administration, Stylianos Koukoumialos, Professor of Department of Business Administration, Tselios Dimitrios, Associate Professor of Department of Business Administration and Dimitrios Belias, Assistant Professor of Department of Business Administration.
+They informed the EEAP Members about professional development opportunities, mobility, workload, student evaluations; competence and adequacy of the teaching staff to ensure learning outcomes; link between teaching and research; teaching staff's involvement in applied research, projects and research activities directly related to the programme; and identify possible areas of weakness.

+- 2) Three current students of the PSP.
 The EEAP Members discussed with the students openly and freely.
-They were informed about satisfaction from study experience, the adequacy of facilities, student input in quality assurance, and priority issues concerning student life and welfare.

-- 3) Five recent graduates of the PSP.
-The EEAP had the opportunity to discuss their experiences of studying at the PSP and how it helped them with their career paths. - 4) Five employers and social partners of the PSP.
-We discussed the relations of the PSP with external stakeholders. - 5) Private debriefing meeting among the EEAP Members to primarily discuss findings up to that point and prepare an oral report. - 6) A "closure meeting" with: Prof. Themistokles Lazarides, Director of the PSP, Prof. Kleanthis Sirakoulis, Vice Head of the Department of Business Administration, Athanasios Koustelios, Professor of Department of Business Administration, Dimitrios Belias, Assistant Professor of Department of Business Administration, Prof. Ioannis Anagnostopoulos, MODIP President, Prof. Theodore Metaxas, MODIP member, Prof. Ioannis Papadopoulos, MODIP member, Ms Eleni Tsironi, MODIP Coordinator, Ms Eftichia Delizisi, MODIP staff, Mr Alexandros Rouvolis, MODIP staff, and OMEA members Panagiotis Fitsilis, Professor of Department of Business Administration and Vasiliki Kazantzi, Professor of Department of Business Administration.
+They were informed about satisfaction from study experience, the adequacy of facilities, student input in quality assurance, and priority issues concerning student life and welfare. - 3) Two recent graduates of the PSP.
+The EEAP had the opportunity to discuss their experiences of studying at the PSP and how it helped them with their career paths. - 4) Six employers and social partners of the PSP.
+We discussed the relations of the PSP with external stakeholders. - 5) Private debriefing meeting among the EEAP Members to primarily discuss findings up to that point and prepare an oral report. - 6) A "closure meeting" with: Prof. Kleanthis Sirakoulis, Vice Head of the Department of Business Administration, Stylianos Koukoumialos, Professor of Department of Business Administration, Tselios Dimitrios, Associate Professor of Department of Business Administration, Prof. Ioannis Anagnostopoulos, MODIP President, Prof. Theodore Metaxas, MODIP member, Prof. Ioannis Papadopoulos, MODIP member, Ms Eleni Tsironi, MODIP Coordinator, Ms Eftichia Delizisi, MODIP staff, Mr Alexandros Rouvolis, MODIP staff, and OMEA members Panagiotis Fitsilis, Professor of Department of Business Administration and Vasiliki Kazantzi, Professor of Department of Business Administration.
 The EEAP offered a short list of findings/preliminary suggestions for possible future improvements and in turn it brainstormed with all present on various responses.